What Is Cryptocurrency? (Cryptocurrency for Dummies)

 How Does Cryptocurrency Work?

-Bitcoin is by far the most popular cryptocurrency with the most significant The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it....
+Bitcoin is by far the most popular cryptocurrency with the most significant market cap.
 But there are over 5,000 altcoins in existence, including ETH, XRP, LINK, and more.
 However, these cryptocurrencies do not share the same goals, and certain elements set them apart.

 Essentially, a blockchain is a public ledger that records transactions onto a decentralized, peer-to-peer network.
 Because of blockchain’s decentralized nature and the absence of any central authority, through cryptography transactions, nodes are validated and recorded before blocks are added to the blockchain.